 Any company, organisation or individual who wishes to run an automated vehicle trial on Australian roads.

 What is a road transport agency?

-State and territory governments are road transport agencies and have responsibility for roads and road transport within their jurisdiction (see section 8 for relevant contact details).
+State and territory governments are road transport agencies and are responsible for roads and road transport within their jurisdiction (see section 8 for contact details).

 What is a local government agency?